zhukeev/camera_frame/README.md

   - iOS: `kCVPixelFormatType_420YpCbCr8BiPlanarFullRange` (NV12), `kCVPixelFormatType_32BGRA`.
   - Android: standard `ImageReader` YUV/BGRA sources.
 - Snapshot and streaming APIs do **not** pause preview or video recording.

 ---

+## Performance & thermals

+- Configure `frameFps` (e.g., 10–20) to reduce CPU/GPU load and device heat.
+- iOS uses `alwaysDiscardsLateVideoFrames = true` on the video data output.
+- Internally we avoid duplicate copies; the “last frame” cache is tightly packed (NV12/BGRA).
+- On Android we use `acquireLatestImage()` to avoid back-pressure buildup.

+---